 2. Sex education can help adolescent males to grow into responsible men

 An important part of growing into a responsible man is to maintain good health.
 Sex education teaches that boys should go for preventative healthcare as they grow up.
 This gives them a chance to discover any infections early and get treated.
 It also arms them with valuable knowledge which they can use to protect themselves and their partners in the future.

 Teaching male children about sex encourages them to be men who take regular visits to the doctor for checkups.
 In this way, sex education instills a cautious mentality in adolescent males which persists into manhood.

 3. Sex education prevents sexually related problems

 Studies have shown that sexually aware adolescents are more likely to say no to unprotected sex.
 The more than a teenager knows, the higher their likelihood of saying no. Through sex education, adolescents can be taught the positive and negative aspects of sex.
 They can learn about Sexually Transmitted Diseases (STDs), pregnancy and the emotional effects of sex.

 Effective sex education teaches adolescents about the risks surrounding sexual activity.
 It also teaches them how to reduce the risk using various methods.
 Examples of these are condoms, abstinence, the pill, and hormonal contraceptives.
+The parts of the vagina, including the clitoris and vulva.
 Teens who are armed with knowledge can engage in responsible sexual behavior by making self-preserving decisions.